English Articles: Foreword

 Strange: I went to my kitchen, made my coffee, ate some sandwich, washed some dishes, and left for my work.

-You need to know how to use articles, you can't avoid them or do without them in English.
-You won't see "some, any" in the examples in the files on articles.
+You need to know how to use articles; you can't avoid them or do without them in English.
+You won't see many "some, any" in the examples in the materials on articles.
 This was done on purpose, so that you could clearly see where and which article to use.
-We will discuss "some, any" later, after you learn how to use articles.

 Students also say that the rules of the use of articles do not seem logical to them, and the worst thing is that in many cases either variant is possible (a/an or the), or even any of the three variants is possible (a/an, the, or no article), and this is very confusing.

-Yes, variants are possible in many cases, but the meaning of the noun changes when the article changes, for example:
+Yes, variants are possible in many cases, but the meaning of the noun changes when the article changes.

 He is a doctor.